Rust And Game Development

 This is a bit more painful to get to, not because of technical reasons but because the world is complex.
 Changing things in big organizations or systems is hard but not impossible.

-I hope for a future when you can just do cargo build and get a binary that runs on a game console of your choice.
+and get a binary that runs on a game console of your choice.
 I think it’s a better future for everyone: players will experience less crashes from common avoidable causes and developers are enabled by a modern language.

 Much of the hard work has been done and I don’t know of any language features that are needed in order to make this rust game development initiative a success.
 If there are, we should start discussing them and drafting a RFC.